 - Hosted by Jimmy Kimmel at the Microsoft Theater, L.A.
 LIVE. - The live telecast is preceded by two Creative Arts Emmy Awards, Sept.
 10 & 11, which air Saturday, Sept.
-17 on FXX. - The pre-telecast performance of "Uptown Funk" by Millie Bobby Brown, Caleb McLaughlin and Gaten Matarazzo from Netflix's summer series "Stranger Things" becomes a viral sensation. - Rami Malek (USA's "Mr. Robot") and Tatiana Maslany (BBC America's "Orphan Black") provide unexpected and exciting wins -- Outstanding Lead Actor and Outstanding Lead Actress in a Drama Series. - Accepting her fifth consecutive Emmy as Outstanding Lead Actress in a Comedy Series (as "VEEP's" Selina Meyer) Julia Louis-Dreyfus says the show feels "... like a sobering documentary," and pays tribute to her recently deceased father. - "The People v.
+17 on FXX. - The pre-telecast performance of "Uptown Funk" by Millie Bobby Brown, Caleb McLaughlin and Gaten Matarazzo from Netflix's summer series "Stranger Things" is a viral sensation. - Rami Malek (USA's "Mr. Robot") and Tatiana Maslany (BBC America's "Orphan Black") provide unexpected and exciting wins -- Outstanding Lead Actor and Outstanding Lead Actress in a Drama Series. - Accepting her fifth consecutive Emmy as Outstanding Lead Actress in a Comedy Series (as "VEEP's" Selina Meyer) Julia Louis-Dreyfus says the show feels "... like a sobering documentary," and pays tribute to her recently deceased father. - "The People v.
 O.J.
-Simpson: American Crime Story" receives nine Emmys over the Creative Arts and Primetime telecast, including Outstanding Limited Series, Sarah Paulson as Outstanding Lead Actress in a Limited Series or Movie, Courtney B. Vance as Lead Actor in a Limited Series or Movie and Sterling K. Brown as Supporting Actor in a Limited Series or Movie. - "Game of Thrones" receives 12 Emmys over the three Emmy Awards nights, including a second consecutive Outstanding Drama Series trophy, exceeding "Frasier's" record-setting 37 Emmys to become the record-holder for most Emmys won by a single program (38).
+Simpson: American Crime Story" receives nine Emmys, including Outstanding Limited Series, Sarah Paulson as Outstanding Lead Actress in a Limited Series or Movie, Courtney B. Vance as Lead Actor in a Limited Series or Movie and Sterling K. Brown as Supporting Actor in a Limited Series or Movie. - "Game of Thrones" receives 12 Emmys over the three Emmy Awards nights, including a second consecutive Outstanding Drama Series trophy, breaking "Frasier's" recordsetting 37 Emmys for a scripted series; "GOT" boasts 38 Emmy wins.